shaikezam/shaikezam.github.io/article/oltp_star_schema.md

 | 1           | John Doe  | 456 Oak St      | 123 Elm St       |

 *Stores current and one previous version of the data.*

+**Explanation**: SCD Type 3 keeps track of the current data and one previous version by adding extra columns for the old values.
+This method allows for some historical tracking but is limited to only the most recent past.
+It's suitable for scenarios where only the immediate past changes are relevant.

 #### SCD Type 4